 Dental Implants are by far the best way to replace lost or missing teeth.
+Made out of Titanium, dental implants are very biocompatible.
 But do you really need to replace a tooth that you have lost?
 After all, we have so many of them.

 Even though your body gets used to these small events, over time you'll pay by developing abnormalities in your face.
 You won't be able to eat what you used to eat and your diet suffers.
 This puts you at risk for developing other medical and health problems.
 So now you can begin to see why it is not OK to just take a tooth out and leave it.